erizov/Professor/semester_11/lecture_78_observability_platform/unified_observability/README.md

 ### Short Description

 A technique for observing and tracking system behavior, performance, and health.
 Addresses issue detection, capability optimization, and structure reliability.
-Example: Monitoring API response times to detect performance degradation.
+Example: Monitoring API response times to detect capability degradation.
 Operates by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.

 **Key Characteristics:**
 - **Time Complexity**: Varies